Plantar warts are not the greatest thing to ever happen to you, but there are worse fates, right?

 Whenever a problem develops with your feet or ankles, sooner than later is always the optimal choice for addressing it.
 Whether it’s warts, other skin and nail disorders, heel pain, or fungal toenails, your odds of having a much easier resolution rise the sooner you seek the help you need!

 Call Foot Specialists of Long Island at (516) 804-9038 or fill out our online contact form to reach us with any questions or appointment requests you might have.
-The staff at our Massapequa and Rockville Centre offices will be happy to serve you!
+The staff at our Massapequa office will be happy to serve you!